Campus Conservation Nationals

 DJ, prizes, sustainability quiz bowl, informational booths, electronic waste recycling & more!

-Congrats to our first sustainability quiz bowl winner, Taylor Fisher, who took home a sweet gift bag compliments of the University of Louisville Sustainability Council, ULH, Inc., and UofL Dining
+Congrats to our sustainability quiz bowl winner, Taylor Fisher, who took home a sweet gift bag compliments of the University of Louisville Sustainability Council, ULH, Inc., and UofL Dining